matacoder/senior/README.md

 # Python Questions for Senior and Lead roles

-## Python General Information

-### Ways to execute Python code: exec, eval, ast, code, codeop, etc.
+## Ways to execute Python code: exec, eval, ast, code, codeop, etc.

 The `exec(object, globals, locals)` method executes the dynamically created program, which is either a string or a code object.
 Returns `None`.
 Only side effect matters!